cycyBell/Face_recognition_AI_app/README.md

 ***What's inside?***

-**Flask API**: A lightweight and versatile framework for building the application's backend.
+**Flask API**: A lightweight and versatile framework for building the application's backend.<br>
-**MTCNN**: A lightning-fast face detection model to pinpoint those mugshots with precision.
+**MTCNN**: A lightning-fast face detection model to pinpoint those mugshots with precision.<br>
-**Keras-Facenet**: Leverages deep learning to generate unique facial embeddings, unlocking the power of recognition.
+**Keras-Facenet**: Leverages deep learning to generate unique facial embeddings, unlocking the power of recognition.<br>
-**OpenCV**: The king of real-time computer vision, enabling image processing and manipulation.
+**OpenCV**: The king of real-time computer vision, enabling image processing and manipulation.<br>
 **TensorFlow**: The muscle behind it all, providing the deep learning foundation.

 ***Why choose this?***

-Modern Stack: Utilizes the latest and greatest libraries for superior performance and maintainability.
+**Modern Stack:** Utilizes the latest and greatest libraries for superior performance and maintainability.<br>
-Modular Design: Code is well-structured for easy understanding and customization.
+**Modular Design:** Code is well-structured for easy understanding and customization.
-Ready to Run: Get started quickly with clear instructions and pre-trained models (where applicable).
+**Ready to Run:** Get started quickly with clear instructions and pre-trained models (where applicable).

 ***Who's it for?***